-Application has been made to the Irish Stock Exchange plc trading as Euronext Dublin ("Euronext Dublin") for euro-commercial paper notes (the "Notes") issued during the twelve months after the date of this document under the €500,000,000 euro-commercial paper programme (the "Programme") of Cellnex Telecom, S.A. (the "Issuer") described in this document to be admitted to the Official List and trading on the Main Securities Market of Euronext Dublin, a regulated market for purposes of the Markets in Financial Instruments Directive 2014/65/EU ("MiFID II").
+Application has been made to the Irish Stock Exchange plc trading as Euronext Dublin ("Euronext Dublin") for euro-commercial paper notes (the "Notes") issued during the twelve months after the date of this document under the €00,000,000 euro-commercial paper programme (the "Programme") of Cellnex Telecom, S.A. (the "Issuer") described in this document to be admitted to the Official List and trading on the regulated market of Euronext Dublin, a regulated market for purposes of the Markets in Financial Instruments Directive 2014/65/EU (as amended, "MiFID II").